tylerlum/Vine_Robot_IsaacGymEnvs/README.md

 # Vine Robot Isaac Gym Environment

 The purpose of this repository is to model and simulate a [Vine robot](https://www.vinerobots.org/) and train a reinforcement learning policy to control the robot.
+Below are gifs of the Vine robot in action (in sim and real).

 <p align="center">
   <img height="450" src="https://user-images.githubusercontent.com/26510814/207246825-f6f0171d-590a-4718-a47c-a5433cc202cd.gif">